 Training units allow organizations to create a virtual currency for use by their employees and customers in purchasing training.
 Internally, companies can use training units as a training budgeting tool.
 For extended enterprise customers, training units can be used as a virtual token.

 If training is available to your users without a limit, training units should not be needed for your portal.

 Training units are disabled by default.
-If your organization would like to use training units, please contact Global Product Support to have it enabled for your portal.
+If your organization would like to use training units, please contact Global Customer Support to have it enabled for your portal.

 Creating a Training Unit Assignment

 The Training Unit Assignment creation process has four steps.

 For a general overview of the process, See Training Unit Assignment - Create.